 A few good questions to ask in advance might be:

-What this means is that they might not frequently check their inbox for new messages, and when they do they might be overwhelmed by helping requests from travellers.
+What this means is that they might not frequently check their inbox for new messages, and when they do they might be overwhelmed by helping requests from travelers.

-Since many hosts live in rough conditions far away from civilisation it’s important to be prepared to work hard and deal with the conditions at the hosts place.
+Since many hosts live in rough conditions far away from civilization it’s important to be prepared to work hard and deal with the conditions at the hosts’ place.

 As mentioned above, many hosts don’t have internet at all, and many also live in places not accessible by car or other vehicles.
 So before booking a stay with a host living off the grid, make sure that you’re comfortable with walking long distances and not post frequent updates on social media!

-I hope this introduction was of good use to you who are interested in working and travelling.
+I hope this introduction was of good use to you who are interested in working and traveling.
 Hope to see you on Hippohelp soon!